LabSid-USP/pywr-extension-irrigation/README.md

 ## Usage

-The custom Pywr node can be used in water resource simulations to manage irrigation demand based on soil water balance.
+The Pywr irrigation extended node can be used in water resource optimization to manage irrigation demand based on soil water balance.
 Below are some examples located in the `examples/` directory to help you get started.

 ### Running the Examples